Japanese law is grounded primarily in the civil law tradition, though elements of the common law have influenced certain legal developments.

 Second, certain Organizations Authorized by Special Laws Arising Under Civil Code Article 34 can seek status as Organizations Eligible for Designated Contributions.
 The Ministry of Finance confers this designation.
 Among other requirements, the funds must be devoted to urgent needs in the promotion of the public good, such as education, science, culture, and welfare services.

 Finally, SNCs with National Tax Administration Approval can receive tax-deductible contributions under the SNC Law.
-For an SNC to be eligible for the special tax benefits, the Tax Administration must find that the organization contributes to the promotion of public benefit (SNC Law, article 46-2).
+For an SNC to be eligible for the special tax benefits, the Tax Administration must find that the organization contributes to the promotion of public benefit (SNC Law, Article 46-2).
 Other criteria are set forth in the Special Tax Measures Law.
-Only a small number of SNCs qualify for these tax benefits.
+Only a small number of SNCs qualify for these tax benefits (as of August 2012, only 272 SNCs have acquired the status).

 IV.
 Specific Questions Regarding Local Law